plenoptic-org/plenoptic/docs/tutorials/introduction.md

 ## Examining model sensitivities to eigendistortions

 By generating model metamers, we've gained a better understanding of the information our model is invariant to, but what if we want a better understanding of what our model is sensitive to?
-We can use `Eigendistortion` for that.
+We can use {class}`~plenoptic.Eigendistortion` for that.

-Like `Metamer`, `Eigendistortion` accepts an image and a model as its inputs.
+Like {class}`~plenoptic.Metamer`, {class}`~plenoptic.Eigendistortion` accepts an image and a model as its inputs.
 By default, it synthesizes the top and bottom eigendistortion, that is, the changes to the input image that the model finds most and least noticeable.

 <div class='render-user render-presenter'>